-- provided documentary evidence that they have received at least the first dose of hepatitis B vaccine; and - completed all other vaccination requirements; and - submitted a written undertaking to complete the hepatitis B vaccination course and provide a post-vaccination serology result within 6 months as appropriate (refer to the Undertaking/Declaration Form).
-Those who fail to provide the required evidence within 6 months will be terminated (as per Section 8 Termination of Employment/ Engagement of Vaccine Non-Compliance and Refusers); unless there are extenuating circumstances to be considered by the NSW Health agency; and - temporary compliance may only be granted once, and from the date of their initial assessment, unless there are extenuating circumstances (as determined by the assessor) that warrant a one-off further extension.
+- provided documentary evidence that they have received at least the first dose of hepatitis B vaccine; and - completed all other vaccination requirements; and - submitted a Undertaking/Declaration Form to complete the hepatitis B vaccination course and provide a post-vaccination serology result within 6 months as appropriate.

+Those who fail to provide the required evidence within 6 months will be terminated/ placements cancelled (as per Section 9 Termination of Employment/ Engagement of Vaccine Non-Compliance and Refusers); unless there are extenuating circumstances to be considered by the NSW Health agency.